Pothos Are So Easy To Care For It’s Stupid

-A care guide for pothos plants almost seems redundant because they are so very easy to keep alive.
-Seriously, if you only water them when they start to look wilty, you'll have them for years.
-However, if you want to take the best care of them so they're the happiest and healthiest they can be, here are our best tips.
+A care guide for pothos plants almost seems redundant because pothos are so very easy to keep alive.
+Seriously, if you only water them when they start to look wilty, you’ll have them for years.
+However, if you want to take the best care of them, so they’re the happiest and healthiest they can be, here are our best tips.

 Pothos Plant Care